niemiecw/Power-BI---project/README.md

 ## 🔍 Step-by-Step Process

 ### 1. 📥 Data Import
-I started by importing the raw, unstructured data directly from an Excel file into Power BI.
+I started by importing the raw, unstructured data directly from an Excel file (`Power BI - Final Project (1).xlsx`) into Power BI.

 ### 2. 🧹 Data Cleaning & Transformation
 Inside Power BI, I prepared the data for analysis by: